JAG (TV series)

 In the spring of 1996, NBC cancelled the series after it finished 79th in the ratings, leaving one episode unaired.
-In December 1996, the rival network CBS picked up the series as a midseason replacement and aired 15 new episodes as its second season.
+In December 1996, rival network CBS picked up the series as a midseason replacement and aired 15 new episodes as its second season.
 For several seasons, JAG climbed in the ratings and ultimately ran for nine additional seasons.
-JAG furthermore spawned the hit series NCIS, which in turn led to spin-offs NCIS: Los Angeles, NCIS: New Orleans, NCIS: Hawaiʻi, and NCIS: Sydney.
+JAG furthermore spawned the hit series NCIS, which in turn led to spin-offs NCIS: Los Angeles, NCIS: New Orleans, NCIS: Hawaiʻi, NCIS: Sydney, NCIS: Origins, and NCIS: Tony & Ziva.

 In total, 227 episodes were produced over 10 seasons.
 At the time of the original airing of its fifth season in the United States, JAG was seen in over 90 countries worldwide.